Towards Predicting Fine Finger Motions from Ultrasound Images via Kinematic Representation: EXPERIMENTS

-\textbf{How important is the size of the sequence for the learning procedure?} To understand the importance of the duration of the sequence of US images, we tested the \MF{} on sequences of size $k \in \{2, 4, 6, 8\}$.\footnote{We did not use a sequence of more than $8$ US images due to GPU memory limitations.
-We assume that larger sequences could have improved the results even better.} For $k=1$, we used the \SF{} model (Fig.~\ref{fig:losses_graphs}).
-Indeed, convergence on the test set improves gradually the more we increase the sequence size~$k$.

-\textbf{How well does the system works for all fingers?} We computed the recall and precision values for each of the fingers individually to understand how each of the fingers affects the quality of the solution (Fig.~\ref{fig:metrics_classes}).
+\textbf{How well does the system works for all fingers?} We computed the recall and precision values for each of the fingers individually to understand how each of the fingers affects the quality of the solution (Fig.~\ref{fig:metrics_subjectsfingers}).
 On both tasks, the model performs better on fingers $F^2, F^3$ and $F^4$, rather than on fingers $F^1$ and $F^5$.
-A possible explanation is that this is due to the fact that operating the three middle fingers causes larger movement in the flexion muscles that are found in the US images when compared to the Thumb and Little finger.
-As illustrated in Fig~\ref{fig:us_sample}, the muscle that is responsible for the movement of the Thumb is significantly less dominant than the rest of the muscles, which might explain why Thumb movement is the least-understandable gesture.
+A possible explanation is that operating the three middle fingers causes larger movement in the muscles that are found in the US images when compared to the Thumb and Little finger.
+As illustrated in Fig.~\ref{fig:us_sample}, the muscle responsible for Thumb movement is significantly less dominant than the rest of the muscles, which might explain why Thumb movement is the least-understandable gesture.

+\textbf{How well can the model generalize on real-time data?} Our method works without any preprocessing, and can work in an online setting.
+This is in contrast to existing methods for which subjects were instructed to perform gestures according to predefined instructions~\cite{DBLP:journals/corr/abs-1808-06543}, or separate between gesture categories before feature extraction~\cite{DBLP:conf/chi/McIntoshMFP17}.

+A potential challenge in real-time inference is that the US sensor is not placed in the exact location for which training data was obtained (also known as sensor reattachment).
+To this end, we define ``enrollment'' as a period of $2$-$3$ recording sessions, in which the US sensor was not removed from the hand.
+We used a single subject to demonstrate the number of enrollments needed to infer from an unseen enrollment.
+Results (Fig.~\ref{fig:gen_graph}) show that (i) as the number of enrolments increases in the training session, our inference capabilities increase and (ii) the number of enrolments required in the training session is relatively moderate.
+We connected our system to a robotic hand (see Fig.~\ref{fig:robotic_hand} as well as the supplementary video) which continuously replayed in real time notes played on the piano.